kapobajza/mop-boilerplates/README.md

 The `useLoadMore` hook can be used to simplify infinite scrolling in React Native.

-Here's and example on how to use it:
+Here's an example on how to use it:

 ```
 import { useLoadMore } from '../hooks';